July 3, 2023

 Guns, and often big guns, were used to mark America’s independence.
 July 4, 1777 saw ships cannons fired 13 times in honor of the colonies, along with fireworks.
 George Washington celebrated in 1778 with a double ration of rum for the troops and an artillery salute.
 In 1810, the War Department established the “national salute,” of firing one gun for each of the states, which was 17 at the time.

 The character of America’s firearm heritage is true to today.
-Recently, more than 2.4 million Americans chose to purchase a firearm for the first time.
+In 2021, more than 5.4 million Americans chose to purchase a firearm for the first time.
 These are law-abiding citizens seizing their God-given right to keep and bear arms, for self-preservation and self-reliance.
 It is entirely fitting, and an honor to our national firearm heritage, to make a little noise at a local range and celebrate America’s birth.